Wild Arctic

-Wild Arctic is an animal exhibit featuring beluga whales, walruses, and harbor seals at SeaWorld Orlando.
+Wild Arctic was an animal exhibit featuring beluga whales, walruses, and harbor seals at SeaWorld Orlando and SeaWorld San Diego.

-It was a motion simulation attraction previously at SeaWorld Orlando and SeaWorld San Diego.
+It previously featured a motion simulation at both parks.
 This attraction replaced Mission: Bermuda Triangle at both locations.

 Guests had the option to ride on a non motion gyrostabilized helicopter, completely bypassing the motion simulation.
 The same video that was played in the motion ride was played in the non motion theater, but watching was optional as guests could walk through the room at any time.

 The ride was manufactured by Reflectone.
 It uses the same motion technology as multi-million dollar commercial and military flight simulation training devices.

-In 2019, SeaWorld announced on its Instagram page that the San Diego location would have its final day of operation on January 10, 2020.
+In 2019, SeaWorld announced on its Instagram page that the motion simulator at the San Diego location would have its final day of operation on January 10, 2020.
 The ride then closed January 11.

 When SeaWorld Orlando reopened in June 2020 after the COVID pandemic closure, Wild Arctic remained closed.
 It closed on March 16, 2020 after its last operating day on March 15.
-The exhibit stayed open (containing all the animals), but the ride (and the non-motion theater) could not be accessed.
-As of January 2022, the ride has not announced a reopening date.
+The exhibit stayed open (containing all the animals), but the ride (and the non-motion theater) could not be accessed and never reopened in both Orlando and San Diego.

+The SeaWorld San Diego ride was replaced by Arctic Rescue in 2023, an Intamin family launch coaster that exits into the animal exhibits.

+The SeaWorld Orlando ride was replaced by Expedition Odyssey in 2025, a Flying theater attraction.

-Former Attraction summary
+Attraction summary

-Entrance
+Queue and preshow

 Guests queued outside the "Franklin Exploration Center", where it was presumed that they were waiting to board a helicopter which took them to "Base Station: Wild Arctic".
 The queue outside the attraction included numerous murals of the Arctic animals and scenery as well as various HD TV monitors that showed various clips about the Arctic and its animals running on a loop.
-Guests then entered the show building.